Bridging to Better Policy

 Integrity: listen with humility, act through transparency, speak with respect

 Collaborate: seek to bridge barriers and build relationships

 This center plays a critical role in catalyzing innovative thinking and coordinated action that is needed to change policy and practice.
 Our process is to listen and learn, innovate and disrupt, and thereby create impact.
 We do this by:

 - bridging, connecting & convening to address opportunities in knowledge, practice, policy and stakeholder engagement;

-- strategically harnessing research to create impact and engaging change agents;
+- strategically harnessing research and engaging change agents to create impact;

 - creating best bet recommendations for policy and practice through rigorous assessment, evaluation and metrics; and

-- driving equity in food systems by bringing people back into policy, and disrupting structural drivers of inequality.
+- driving equity in food systems by bringing people back into policy development, learning from history, and disrupting structural drivers of inequality.